Easy to Make Oatmeal Pancakes: A Healthy Breakfast for Your Sweetheart

 Add the sugar, spices and egg yolks.
 Mix using a hand-held mixer until it becomes creamy, then add the milk and incorporate well with a spoon.
 Add the ground oats and mix again.

 Optionally, add a handful of seasonal fruit.
 I used dried goji berries, dried cranberries and raisins.
-The frozen strawberries created a good effect for the images, but they took a while to defrost.
+The frozen strawberries created a pleasing effect for the images, but they took a while to defrost.

 Preheat a pan and add a few drops of rapeseed oil or coconut oil.